edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     * **instanceType**: Is the VM type you want to use for your Constellation nodes.

       For CVMs, any type with a minimum of 4 vCPUs from the [DCasv5 & DCadsv5](https://docs.microsoft.com/en-us/azure/virtual-machines/dcasv5-dcadsv5-series) or [ECasv5 & ECadsv5](https://docs.microsoft.com/en-us/azure/virtual-machines/ecasv5-ecadsv5-series) families is supported.
 It defaults to `Standard_DC4as_v5` (4 vCPUs, 16 GB RAM).

-      If you decide to use [trusted launch VMs](../workflows/trusted-launch.md) instead, set **confidentialVM** to false.
-Afterward, you can use any VMs with a minimum of 4 vCPUs from the [Dav4 & Dasv4](https://docs.microsoft.com/en-us/azure/virtual-machines/dav4-dasv4-series) or [Eav4 & Easv4](https://docs.microsoft.com/en-us/azure/virtual-machines/eav4-easv4-series) families.

       Run `constellation config instance-types` to get the list of all supported options.